David W. Knight Sr.

 The Sons of the Sea Beggars & the Daughters of Eden

-Throughout the 17th century, most new arrivals to the Eastern Caribbean emanated from the old world’s long-suffering peasant and laboring classes.
-Among them were prisoners ...
+Throughout the 1600s, most new arrivals to the Caribbean emanated from the old world’s long-oppressed peasant and laboring classes.
+Among them were prisoners of war, ...

 Read More →